Olema, California

-Olema (Miwok: Olemaloke) is an unincorporated community in Marin County, California.
-It is located on Olema Creek 2.25 mi south-southeast of Point Reyes Station, at an elevation of 69 feet (21 m).
+Olema (Miwok: Olemaloke) is an unincorporated community in Marin County, California, United States.
+It is located on Olema Creek, 2.25 mi south-southeast of Point Reyes Station, at an elevation of 69 feet (21 m).

 Olema is along State Route 1 at its intersection with Sir Francis Drake Boulevard, on the eastern edge of the Point Reyes Peninsula in the western part of Marin County.
 The name Olema comes from the Coast Miwok placename meaning "coyote valley".

-Olema was once thought to be the epicenter of the 1906 San Francisco earthquake due the fact that the San Andreas Fault runs in very close proximity to the town, and due to the huge rifts surrounding the fault still visible via a nearby hiking path.
+Olema was once thought to be the epicenter of the 1906 San Francisco earthquake due to the fact that the San Andreas Fault runs in very close proximity to the town, and due to the huge rifts surrounding the fault still visible via a nearby hiking path.
 There are historical references to this in and around the town, including at shops and restaurants.
 However, more recent evidence suggests that a location offshore of Daly City is more likely the epicenter.

-Olema was also the title subject of the late-1960s country-rock song "Hippie from Olema", The Youngbloods' rejoinder to Merle Haggard's "Okie from Muskogee".
+Olema was the title subject of the late-1960s country-rock song "Hippie from Olema", The Youngbloods' rejoinder to Merle Haggard's "Okie from Muskogee".

 The Olema post office opened in 1859, closed in 1860, and reopened in 1864.